ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

 date: 2024-08-22 12:00:00 -500
 author: h3ll0clar1c3
 categories: [Blog]
-tags: [Red Team,C2, Azure]     #   TAG should always be lowercase
+tags: [Red Team,C2,Azure,Front Door,CDN],Redirector     #   TAG should always be lowercase

 ---

 Azure Front Door is a robust service for improving the availability and performance of your applications by providing global load balancing and application acceleration.

 You can use Azure Front Door to handle redirects, which is particularly useful for scenarios like URL rewriting, domain migrations, or managing different environments.

+Using Azure Front Door as a redirector helps simplify complex routing rules and provides a global edge network to ensure fast and reliable redirects.

-Here’s a basic guide on how to set up Azure Front Door to function as a redirector:
+Here’s a basic guide on how to set up Azure Front Door to function as a C2 redirector:

 ## 1. **Create an Azure Front Door Instance**